IntoDNS.ai MCP Server: Scan Domains Directly from Claude and Other AI Assistants

 Why MCP for DNS security?

 DNS problems are a natural fit for AI-assisted diagnosis.
-When something is misconfigured — a broken SPF record, missing DMARC policy, failed DNSSEC chain — the raw DNS data is unambiguous but hard to interpret.
+When something is misconfigured — a broken SPF record, missing DMARC policy, failed DNSSEC chain, STARTTLS certificate mismatch, or BIMI certificate gap — the raw DNS data is unambiguous but hard to interpret.
 An AI that can query the data live and explain it in context is genuinely useful.

 The MCP protocol lets AI assistants call external tools with structured inputs and outputs.
-IntoDNS.ai already returns machine-readable JSON for every check — wrapping that in an MCP server was a small step that makes the tool available everywhere AI assistants run.
+IntoDNS.ai already returns machine-readable JSON for every check — wrapping that in an MCP server makes the tool available everywhere AI assistants run.

 Fully free, always

 IntoDNS.ai is built by Cobytes, a Dutch managed hosting company with a strong security focus.
-The scanning API is free with no rate limits for normal use, and the MCP server is MIT-licensed open source.
+The scanning API is free for normal diagnostic use with generous abuse protection, and the MCP server is MIT-licensed open source.

 The package is on npm as intodns-mcp and the source is on GitHub.